We help dog owners develop healthy relationships with their dogs

 Over the years, I have worked with hundreds of dogs with a wide variety of issues and training goals.
 I continue to further my knowledge and education whenever I can through seminars, books, and shadow programs.
 I worked for Be Heeled Dog Training in 2023 where I recieved a lot of hands-on instruction and I recently completed a mentorship program with Team K9 Training.

-I now train dogs doing 1-on-1 private sessions, virtual sessions, and occasionally take service dog clients.
+I now train dogs doing primarily board and train programs, and occasionally take service dog clients.
 I am also an AKC CGC and Trick Dog evlauator!
+In my spare time I enjoy painting, archery, and card games!

 Meet Ivar

-Ivar is now semi-retired as my health has improved.
-He spends most his time learning new tricks, hiking, and learning how to track and detect odors!
+Ivar is now enjoying retirement as my health has improved, but still very much craves a job.
+He spends most his time doing low impact “work” such as: learning new tricks, hiking, and learning how to truffle hunt!